ndido98/revelio/README.md

 ---

-A declarative data augmentation framework
+A declarative framework for Morphing Attack Detection experiments

 ## Installation